gazer2kanlin/uia-pdf/readme.md

 [Chinese](readme_tw.md)

+The API uses model data to build PDF files that are rendered in a Grid or GridBag.
-This API provides methods to create grid-based & gridbag-based PDF document.
+The API uses [Apache PDFBox](https://pdfbox.apache.org/) to create PDF files.

 ## Description
-The basic concept of a document layout includes
+The basic elements of a document layout includes
-* Direction
+* Page Orientation
     * Portarit
     * Landscape
 * Conent Veiw